 This scholarship was made possible by the many generous donations to Bill's memorial fund after his passing in 2019.
 Bill was a 1963 graduate of Cedar Falls High School, graduating in the top 5% of his class.
 During high school, Bill was also a student-athlete and participated in an engineering club, then called “JETS."
 After high school, Bill attended the State College of Iowa and served in the United States Air Force before settling in Waverly.
 Bill then worked at John Deere for 39 years before retiring in 2003.
 Part of Bill’s life work was his commitment to community service.

 Cedar Falls Kiwanis Rough Risers Scholarship

-This scholarship is given in memory of John Scott, a Kiwanian and a longtime employee of the Cedar Falls Community Schools.
-It is awarded to a graduating senior at Cedar Falls High School.
+This annual scholarship is awarded to a graduating senior at Cedar Falls High School.
 The candidate must be a student that has been involved in community service in and outside of the school and must be a good citizen of the school community and the community of Cedar Falls.
 Candidates must have a grade point average of 2.75 or better.
-The amount of the award is $1000.00.
 The Kiwanis Club especially encourages students who have not received other “academic” scholarships to apply: service-to-others rather than scholarly efforts are the primary basis for this award.

 Kiwanis International was created in 1915 to encourage members of the community to give back to their community.
 Since 1980, the Rough Risers Kiwanis Club of Cedar Falls has been responding to the needs of the communities of Cedar Falls and Waterloo.
 Members come from all walks of life and share a hearty can-do attitude about the projects of the club.
 The club’s foremost goal is to serve the children and youth of the Cedar Falls community.